Insurers exist to make a profit. Learn what you can do if your injury claim is denied from the attorneys at Mullen & Mullen.

 Don’t Waste Your Time with Emotional Retaliation or Threats of Legal Action

-You’re going to be pissed when the insurance company denies your injury claim.
+You’re going to be pissed when the insurance company denies your personal injury claim.
 Totally reasonable!

 …But do understand that you only waste your own time and energy by calling the insurance company and yelling at them.
 The same goes when you threaten legal action.